jchenhsch/Mask_classification/README.md

 ### Updated Apr.
 27th, 2023

-4. User interface, pyexe to make it executable and easy to use
+4. User interface, pyinstaller to make it executable and easy to use
 5. increase the model accuracy even higher (hopefully get to 85%-95% testing accuracy, maybe need to find a better image data sets or trained with live imaging photos. ffmpeg module to slice videos into frames) !ffmpeg: use homebrew to install, need to install dependency cmake!